Changes to the login experience for advisors

-The first time you login after November 16, you will be able to register up to 4 ways to receive verification codes, including text, voice call, business email, or an authenticator app.
+You can now register up to 4 ways to receive verification codes, including text, voice call, business email, or an authenticator app.
 We will use this information to send you verification codes in certain situations.
 And, you choose which method you want to receive a verification code, every time we need to send you one.
 The best part?
 The verification codes will replace security questions and answers.

 Will you have to set up 2-factor authentication immediately?

-Once the changes take place on November 16, it would be ideal to set up your 2-factor authentication with your first log in, but we understand that you may need time to adjust your business practices.
+It would be ideal to set up your 2-factor authentication with your first log in, but we understand that you may need time to adjust your business practices.
 That’s why we’re giving you until the end of the year to get it done.